Pentax K-3 II vs Sony RX1R II

 |14.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the K-3 II does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-3 II (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-3 II and the RX1R II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the RX1R II followed on from the Sony RX1R.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.